civictechindex/brigade-project-index/README.md

 5. For more context, feel free to read through the discourse topic that outlines much of the historical work done around this project:
 (https://discourse.codeforamerica.org/t/brigade-network-project-indexing/533)

+6. Read the project brief for an understanding of the current product and it's roadmap: https://docs.google.com/document/d/164Osa-ArdlJppQXqhKmAGjyqaCvkVZ8ZkMg4a3Wkmlk/edit?folder=1yaJe0QQSEw_fKljTJ719o9hQlJAKwGr5#

 ## MVP